 As we discussed in our previous article, “Standards for Bolts: A Comprehensive Guide”, engineers should always check the bolts in their models for compliance with standards.

 Selecting the right bolt goes beyond just picking one that fits — factors like load-bearing capacity, environmental conditions, and material compatibility must all be considered.
-This guide will explore the key bolt specifications, helping you understand what each metric means and why it’s important.
+This guide will explore how to read bolt specifications, helping you understand what each metric means and why it’s important.

 Key bolt specifications include diameter, thread pitch, length, material, grade, and coating.
 These factors determine a bolt’s strength, durability, and suitability for specific applications.